JirosWorld/LGBT-quotes-wordpress-plugin/README.md

 <img src="lgbtqia-quotes-logo.png" align="left" height="150" width="150" >
 # LGBT-quotes-wordpress-plugin
 LGBT quotes Wordpress plugin.
-A queer plugin spin-off of Hello Dolly that displays inspirational quotes for people of all rainbow diversities at the top of your admin screen.
+A queer plugin spin-off of Hello Dolly that displays inspirational quotes for people of all LGBT rainbow diversities.
+When activated you will randomly see a quote displayed in a pink bubble at the upper right of your admin screen on every page.

 ### Installation